SSS-PiM/FADESim/README.md

 ### Configuration File Format
 You should configure your file like the following format.
 This is an example for 128x128 array simulation with input all 1 to the wordline, and sense the output current on all bitline.
-Cell is 2 bits with resisatnce 2e6 1.6e6 1.3e6 1e6.
+Cell is 2 bits with resistance 2e6 1.6e6 1.3e6 1e6.
 ```
 topString .title twoDArray
 useRtypeReRAMCell yes